 Our drinking water is obtained from groundwater and surface water sources.
-Our water is purchased from Fort Bend County MUD 122 which provides groundwater from the Chicot aquifer and surface water from the Trinity River via the North Fort Bend Water Authority.
-TCEQ completed a Source Water Susceptibility Assessment for all drinking water systems that own their own sources.
-The report describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The system from which we purchase our water received the assessment report which is available on Texas Drinking Water Watch at dww2.tceq.texas.gov/DWW/.
+Our groundwater comes from the Chicot aquifer and our surface water comes from the Trinity River via the North Fort Bend Water Authority.
+TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+The sampling requirements for your water system are based on this susceptibility and previous sample data.
+This information describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
+The information contained in the assessment will allow us to focus our source water protections strategies.
+This source water assessment information is available on Texas Drinking Water Watch at dww2.tceq.texas.gov/DWW/.
 For more information on source water assessments and protection efforts at our system, please contact us at 281-290-3107.

-PWSID: 0790446 Fort Bend County Municipal Utility District No. 123
+PWSID: 0790416 Fort Bend County Municipal Utility District No. 122